Polio Vaccine

 2nd grade

-In the 2nd grade, an additional dose of the inactivated polio vaccine is administered as part of the vaccines administered in school.
+In the 2nd grade, an additional dose of the polio vaccine is administered as part of the vaccines administered in school.

 There are also separate vaccines for individuals with sensitivity to any of the vaccine's components.
 You can discuss the possibility of dividing the vaccination with the Family Care Center (Tipat Halav) nurse.

-Vaccine composition | Vaccine administration |
+| Vaccine composition | Vaccine administration |

-Inactivated poliovirus of 3 strains | Until the age of 3 - by injection to the thigh; from the age of 3 - by injection to the arm |
+| Dead polioviruses from 3 different strains | Until the age of 3 - by injection to the thigh; from the age of 3 - by injection to the arm |

 In February 2022, a case of circulating vaccine-derived poliovirus type 3 (cVDPV3) was confirmed.
 The virus, secreted in the feces where it multiplied, underwent a genetic change.
 When a live attenuated virus reaches an unvaccinated population, it may cause illness among unvaccinated individuals.
 Sewage findings indicated widespread transmission of this polio type.
-A national campaign administering both inactivated and live attenuated vaccines successfully halted the spread, and no additional paralysis cases have been reported since then.
+A national campaign administering both dead and live attenuated vaccines successfully halted the spread, and no additional paralysis cases have been reported since then.

 The incidence of polio in Israel is related to similar cases around the world.
 Recent years have seen a rise in polio cases, affecting various regions, including African countries, the United Kingdom, Canada, and the United States.
 Consequently, vaccination today goes beyond safeguarding against a transient threat; it becomes an investment in future protection and peace of mind.